Skip to Content

 *with a trim kit

-Microwave in Island Design Tips
+Microwave Built-In to Island Design Tips

-Modern farmhouse kitchen white cabinets microwave in island black fixturesWe asked architect and designer Ellen Siloy her favorite tips for installing a microwave in a kitchen island and here’s what she shared:
+We asked architect and designer Ellen Siloy her favorite tips for installing a microwave in a kitchen island, and here’s what she shared:

 Maximize space further with a custom storage solution.
-For smaller kitchens, a custom storage solution can help ensure that space is not wasted, and it is an opportunity to create storage compartments along the built-in shell of the microwave.
+For smaller kitchens, a custom storage solution can help ensure that space is not wasted, and it is an opportunity to create storage compartments along the built-in shell of the appliance

 The power board has a long cord with several outlets placed along it.
 Typically, the power board will have a built-in surge protector that helps protect electronic devices, especially a microwave oven, as the appliance can easily be damaged with fluctuating voltages.